datacommonsorg/import/docs/counters.md

 ### CSV_TmcfCheckFailure

-There was a fatal sanity error in TMCF
+There was a fatal sanity error in TMCF.

 #### Suggested User Actions

-1. Check counter messages that start with Sanity_ for FATAL error level
+1. Check counter messages that start with Sanity_ for FATAL error level.

 ### MCF_UnenclosedComplexValue